-(1)All loans originated prior to July 31, 2020 were purchased from an affiliated entity at fair value plus accrued interest on July 31, 2020.

-Loans originated before July 31, 2020 were acquired by us, net of unaccreted OID, which we accrete to income over the remaining term of the loan.
-(2)

-Assumes no prepayment penalties or early payoffs.
-(3)

-On December 28, 2020, this loan was repaid in full by Public Company B at par value.
-(4)

-Loan to Subsidiary of Public Company C includes a \$3.0 million initial funding of a \$15.0 million aggregate loan commitment, which has interest that includes 3.0% PIK interest.
+- All loans originated prior to July 31, 2020 were purchased from an affiliated entity at fair value plus accrued interest on July 31, 2020. - (2) Loans originated before July 31, 2020 were acquired by us, net of unaccreted OID, which we accrete to income over the remaining term of the loan. - (3) Assumes no prepayment penalties or early payoffs. - (4) In January 2021, Public Company A and its related loan parties entered into modification agreements for each of the Public Company A loans pursuant to which we agreed to forbear from exercising our rights and remedies regarding certain defaults by the applicable loan parties for certain considerations and on certain terms and conditions.
+For additional information regarding these defaults and the terms of the modification agreements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Updates to our Loan Portfolio." - (5) On December 28, 2020, this loan was repaid in full by Public Company B at par value. - (6) Loan to Subsidiary of Public Company C includes a \$3.0 million initial funding of a \$15.0 million aggregate loan commitment, which has interest that includes 3.0% PIK interest.
 The amortization of the loan exceeds PIK interest.
-The loan also includes two early advances totaling \$9.0 million aggregate loan commitment, which has interest that includes 3.0% PIK interest.
-9.0% interest rate.
-Statistics shown are for the \$15.0 million loan commitment, except the weighted average interest rate, which is based on the weighted average interest rate as of December 26, 2020.
-(5)

-Loan to Subsidiary of Public Co.
-D does not reflect the borrower's option to request a maturity extension for an additional 364 days from the original loan maturity date, which we (6) are not obligated to grant

-YTM IRR for Public Company A, subsidiary of Public Company C, Private Company A and Private Company D is enhanced by purchase discounts attributed to the fair value of (7)equity warrants that were separated from the loans prior to our acquisition of such loans.
-The purchase discounts accrete to incor e over the respective remaining terms of such loans.

-Subject to LIBOR floor of 2 5% (8)

-Subject to LIBOR floor of 1.0%.
-(9)
+The loan also includes two early advances totaling \$9.0 million against the \$15.0 million aggregate loan commitment, with a 19.0% interest rate.
+Statistics shown are for the \$15.0 million loan commitment, except the weighted average interest rate, which is based on the weighted average interest rate as of December 26, 2020. - (7) Loan to Subsidiary of Public Co.
+D does not reflect the borrower's option to request a maturity extension for an additional 364 days from the original loan maturity date, which we are not obligated to grant. - (8) YTM IRR for Public Company A, subsidiary of Public Company C, Private Company A and Private Company D is enhanced by purchase discounts attributed to the fair value of equity warrants that were separated from the loans prior to our acquisition of such loans.
+The purchase discounts accrete to income over the respective remaining terms of such loans. - (9) Subject to LIBOR floor of 2.5%. - (10) Subject to LIBOR floor of 1.0%.